-In 2020, the additional compensation for our Non-Executive Chairman, currently Mr. Smith, was an additional annual cash retainer in the amount of \$80,000 (prorated for his time in service as our Non-Executive Chairman, starting immediately following the 2020 annual meeting) and an additional annual grant of restricted stock units with a grant date value of approximately \$120,000.
-The payment and vesting schedule for this additional annual compensation is the same as that described
+In 2020, the additional compensation for our Non-Executive Chairman, currently Mr. Smith, was an additional annual cash retainer in the amount of \$80,000 (prorated for his time in service as our Non-Executive Chairman, starting immediately following the 2020 annual meeting) and an additional annual \$160,000.
+The restricted stock unit awards will vest on the earlier of the first anniversary of the grant date and the date of the next annual meeting of stockholders that is at least 50 weeks following the immediately preceding year's annual meeting, subject to forfeiture in the event that a director's service on the Board ceases for any reason prior to the vesting date.

+grant of restricted stock units with a grant date value of approximately \$120,000.
+The payment and vesting schedule for this additional annual compensation is the same as that described above.